chain-master/tac-token/README.md

 - Providing a fair, transparent, and reliable gaming environment.
 - Being sustainable.
 - Offering innovative and unique gaming experiences.
+- Empowering influencers to effectively promote their projects or products.
+- Providing sponsors with a creative and engaging way to reach their target audience.

 # Announcements
 Presale, Fair Launch, AirDrop, and all other events will only be announced on our social media accounts and official website.
 Stay tuned.